Yenaled/felsher/chipseq/README.md

 		o = csv_writer.writerow([v[0], v[1], v[2], k, v[4], v[5]])
 </pre>

-<p>This will create a new .bed file (in this case, /path/to/filtered_nodups_refGene.bed) that does not have duplicate gene names because if a gene appears multiple times due to multiple TSS's, only the one with the highest average enrichment for the signal in its TSS (+/- padding) will be used.
-Use that new .bed file (instead of the old /path/to/filtered_refGene.bed) in the following steps.</p>
+<p>This will create a new .bed file (in this case, filtered_nodups_refGene.bed) that does not have duplicate gene names because if a gene appears multiple times due to multiple TSS's, only the one with the highest average enrichment for the signal in its TSS (+/- padding) will be used.
+Use that new .bed file (instead of the old filtered_refGene.bed) in the following steps.</p>
 In that folder with your bigwig signal track file, run computeMatrix to generate a matrix file.
 Example (where we create a matrix based on +/- 2000 bp of the TSS):</p>
-<pre>computeMatrix reference-point --referencePoint TSS -S SRR3020034_pass_1_trimmed.merged.nodup_x_ctl_for_rep1.fc.signal.bigwig -R /path/to/filtered_nodups_refGene.bed --beforeRegionStartLength 2000 --afterRegionStartLength 2000 --skipZeros -o matrix.mat.gz</pre>
+<pre>computeMatrix reference-point --referencePoint TSS -S SRR3020034_pass_1_trimmed.merged.nodup_x_ctl_for_rep1.fc.signal.bigwig -R filtered_nodups_refGene.bed --beforeRegionStartLength 2000 --afterRegionStartLength 2000 --skipZeros -o matrix.mat.gz</pre>
 Then plot graphs like:
 <pre>plotHeatmap -m matrix.mat.gz -out heatmap.pdf --heatmapWidth 15</pre>